omerberyilmaz/omerberyilmaz.github.io/index.md

 title: Omer Bahadir Eryilmaz
 ---

-# Omer Bahadir Eryilmaz
+# Welcome

-Final-year PhD student in Computer Science.
-I study topological data analysis and nonlinear signal processing, with a focus on recurrent and quasi-periodic signals.
+I’m a final-year PhD student in Computer Science at University of Birmingham, studying topological data analysis with a focus on recurrent signals.

 - [News](pages/news.md)
 - [Blog](pages/blog.md)